HL7/CardX-HTN-MNG/input/pagecontent/index.md

             </tr>
             <tr>
                 <td><img src="ehricon.png" width="75" height="75">Electronic Health Record System</td>
-                <td>An EHR or other system involved in reviewing patient hypertension related data, that may receive SMBP observations from other systems, and that will coordinate all management activities for hypertension patients.
+                <td>An Electronic Health Record system involved in reviewing patient hypertension related data, that may receive SMBP observations from other systems, and that will coordinate all management activities for hypertension patients.
 These systems could also represent Patient Portals.</td>
             </tr>
         </tbody>
     </table>